 1. Deans, with their line manager, have created a 'call' list.
 These 'call' lists are shared with JMC and TSM in student services.
 They will call any students on the 'call' list as soon as they are marked absent in their first period for the day.
 2. If whānau do not respond or if there is no improvement for students on the call list, they will be referred to school and regional truancy services, in addition to STAR steps in the [WHS attendance procedures](#).
 In term 4 2025 and the first half of 2026, the school will be trialling some different approaches to engaging students who have below 70% attendance: - a.
-Establishing mentoring relationships between students and two onsite attendance mentors. - b.
-Meeting with students to make sure they are settled and prepared for classes, on any given day.
+Establishing mentoring relationships between students and two onsite attendance mentors (Nyal and social worker to be appointed) - b.
+Setting aside a space to meet with students to make sure they are settled and prepared for classes, on any given day. - c.

-- c.
 The focus of the programme will be students in years 9 to 11 as students in year 12 and 13 (over the age of 16) who are not attending can be encouraged into other pathways.

-However, the system will run with year 12 and 13 students because the letters are a good prompt for other pathways and actions. - d.
+- d.
 The school will also use the regional truancy service and make referral to other outside agencies such as Zeal, BGI and Challenge. - e.
 Integral in establishing a mentoring relationship is the establishment of a relationship with whānau.